-Do you crave spiritual growth?
-Do you long to mature in your faith?
+Do you long to produce spiritual growth in your life?
+Do you crave maturity in your faith?
 As Christians, we are called to aim for growth.
-We make efforts to grow closer to God by praying, reading our Bibles, attending church, etc. But what I find interesting is that the New Testament claims that true spiritual growth occurs when we endure trials.
+We make daily efforts to grow closer to God by praying, reading our Bibles, attending church, etc. And while all of these things most certainly nurture our spiritual growth, the New Testament tells us that true spiritual growth occurs when we endure trials.
 Can we grow by spending more time with God?
 Of course, we can!
-But truth be told, more growth happens in times of difficulty than any other time of our lives.
+But truth be told, more growth happens in times of difficulty than at any other time of our lives.

 We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.
 And this hope will not lead to disappointment.
 For we know how dearly God loves us, because he has given us the Holy Spirit to fill our hearts with his love. – Romans 5:3-5 (NLT)